5monkeys/djedi-cms/djedi-react/README.md

 The returned `Promise` resolves to a boolean indicating whether any HTML was inserted, or rejects with an error if the request fails.

+On the server, this method no-ops and always returns `Promise<false>`.

 ##### `djedi.prefetch({ filter?: Uri => boolean, extra?: Array<Node> } = {}): Promise<Nodes>`

 Fetches and returns all nodes that